TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-about.md

 ### How does it work?

 To create the partitions, Power BI uses the `RangeStart` and `RangeEnd` _datetime_ parameters in Power Query.
 These parameters are used in a filter step of the table partition M Expression, filtering a table datetime column.
-Columns that are of date, string or integer types can still be filtered while maintaining query folding using functions that convert `RangeStart` or `RangeEnd` to the appropriate data type.
+Columns that are of date, string or integer types can still be filtered while maintaining query folding using functions that convert `RangeStart`, `RangeEnd` or the date column to the appropriate data type.
 For more information about this, see [here](https://learn.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-overview#supported-data-sources)

 An example is given below.
 Incremental Refresh is applied to a table _'Orders'_ upon the _[Order Date]_ column: